variantstudios/showmesomethingcool.com/test.md

 permalink: /test/
 ---

-This site is to demo Jekyll.
-A static website generator.
+This is just another test static page.